jkuw137/Custom-ESP-32-HID-Device/README.md

 - Manufacturing and assembling the final device using 3D printed components

 ## Features
-- Custom USB HID functionality, compatibility tested with Windows and IOS
+- USB-C HID functionality, compatibility tested with Windows and IOS
 - Programmable buttons and encoders for keyboard shortcuts and macros.
 - Ergonomic enclosure designed using Autodesk Fusion.
 - Modular internal construction for simplified assembly and maintenance.